Decision of the Regional Court in Warsaw, 25th Civil Division, dated 18th December 2018

 The Regional Court in Wrocław, 1st Civil Division, composed of:

-having examined in closed session on March 6, 2020, in Wrocław, the case brought by M. G., acting as representative of the group, against (…) sp. z o.o. sp. k. with its registered office in I. for payment,
+having examined at a session in camera on 6th March 2020, in Wrocław, the case brought by M. G., acting as a representative of the group, against (…) LLC LP with its registered office in I. for payment,